19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 9\.—(1) No person shall sell or offer for sale —

-(a) any goods with any tobacco product as a free gift;
+(a) any goods or services with any tobacco product as a free gift;

-(b) any tobacco product with any other goods as a free gift; or
+(b) any tobacco product with any other goods or services as a free gift; or

-(c) any tobacco product packaged or labelled together or otherwise in conjunction with any other goods .
+(c) any tobacco product packaged or labelled together or otherwise in conjunction with any other goods or services.

 (2) No person shall distribute or give or cause to be distributed or given or assist in the distribution or giving of any free sample of a tobacco product to the public or any section of the public other than to persons who are associated or concerned with the manufacture, distribution or sale of tobacco products.